-With today’s high value customer solutions usually a team of experienced, innovative specialists and strategists is required to design and close the deal; the capabilities required are rarely contained in a single sales person.
+With today’s high-value customer solutions usually, a team of experienced, innovative specialists and strategists is required to design and close the deal; the capabilities required are rarely contained in a single salesperson.
 Enter the need for collaboration.

 Anyone who’s worked in an organisation knows that collaboration can be messy.
 We’ve all seen meetings with no purpose or outcome, teams of people with unclear roles and managers not held accountable.

-It is the leader’s role to define structures and mechanisms that address ambiguity.
+It is the leader’s role to define structures and mechanisms that address the ambiguity.
 When change happens, this is even more critical.

-Change sounds alarm bells for high performing salespeople.
+Change sounds alarm bells for high-performing salespeople.
 They aren’t looking for a better ‘target state.’
-In their mind they have it made.
+In their mind, they have it made.
 Change risks loss of their status and rewards, so fear sets in.

 The key question is: how do you engage and retain talent and exceed sales targets while trying to enact a more collaborative, customer-centred sales force?